 Project Creator & Site Author:

-Jessica Sparks, MLIS from SJSU 2019 (in progress), AS in Library and Information Services from Palomar College 2017, BA in English and Renaissance Studies with an Early Modern Specialization certificate from UC Santa Barbara (UCSB)
+Jessica Sparks, MLIS from SJSU 2019, AS in Library and Information Services from Palomar College 2017, BA in English and Renaissance Studies with an Early Modern Specialization certificate from UC Santa Barbara (UCSB)

 Dr. Patricia Fumerton, Professor of English at UCSB, Director of the English Broadside Ballad Archive (EBBA)